Chickens & Chicken Coops

 Protecting Chickens From Predators

-Ned Bruha, VP of The Skunk Whisperer® claims his first "friends" were chickens.
+Ned Bruha, President of The Wildlife Whisperer, Inc. claims his first "friends" were chickens.
 One of his first jobs was caring for the chickens, gathering eggs and one of his first wildlife control missions was keeping wild animals out of the chicken house and yard.